tsv-stacks/results-to-logs-prototype/README.md

 - [ ] correctly perform calculation
 - [ ] collate results and only return the highest value
 - [ ] skip calculation if out of range but use if final one
+- [ ] write a bunch of jest tests for different scenarios and test